 More advanced media processing functions could be applied by media processing entities such as video content insertion/ stitching, graphics overlay, transcoding, High dynamic range conversion of segments, ultra-resolution in future deployments.

-This draft is provided for improvement by Unified Streaming Platform based on the original Azure media ingest specification [4] and it was shared with Microsoft Azure team in early November with a request for feedback.
+This draft is provided for improvement by Unified Streaming Platform based on the original Azure media ingest specification [4] and it was shared with Microsoft Azure team in early November with a request for feedback (pending).

 2. Conformance notation